Common Questions About Cold and Flu Relief

-Store shelves bulge with cold and flu remedies -- all of which are designed to fight symptoms or shorten your illness.
-But how do you decide which over-the-counter drug is right for you?
+Store shelves bulge with cold and flu remedies, all of which are made to fight symptoms or help you feel better faster.
+But how do you decide which one is right for you?
 Here are some questions to ask the pharmacist.

-Keep in mind that over-the-counter antihistamines often make people drowsy and can make mucus secretions thicker, which can be a problem for people with asthma.
+Over-the-counter antihistamines may make you drowsy and can make mucus thicker, which can be a problem if you have asthma.
 Decongestants may make you jittery or keep you awake.
-Keep in mind that both these medications may interact with other drugs you may be taking for conditions such as heart disease, and they may worsen some conditions.
-Discuss with your doctor or pharmacist which cold medication may be best for you.
+Both types can interact with other drugs you take, and they may make some of those conditions worse.
+Talk with your doctor or pharmacist about which one is best for you.

-Decongestants can increase blood pressure and heart rate, and increase the risk of heart attacks and strokes.
-Pseudoephedrine is the primary oral decongestant available.
-In general, if your blood pressure is well controlled with medications, then a decongestant shouldn't be a problem -- as long as you monitor your blood pressure.
-This may not be true with certain types of blood pressure medications.
-Check with your doctor or pharmacist to help you pick a product that works with what you’re taking.
+Decongestants can raise your blood pressure and heart rate, along with your risk of heart attacks and strokes.
+Pseudoephedrine and phenylephrine are the most common types available.
+In general, if your blood pressure is under control with medications, then a decongestant shouldn't be a problem -- as long as you monitor your condition.
+But that’s not the case for all types of blood pressure drugs.
+Ask your doctor or pharmacist to help you pick a product that works with what you’re taking.

-Nasal decongestants work fast to open breathing passages in those with a cold or flu.
-But if you use them for more than three days in a row, you may suffer a "rebound effect" and end up much more congested than you were at the start.
-It is also difficult to get off the medications, so avoid them or use sparingly.
-Some doctors suggest using a saline spray instead of a medicated spray.
-Saline spray works more slowly, but has no rebound effect.
+Nasal decongestant sprays work fast to open breathing passages.
+But if you use them for more than 3 days in a row, you may suffer a "rebound effect" and end up much more congested than you were at the start.
+It’s also hard to get off the medications, so avoid them or use them sparingly.
+Some doctors suggest a saline spray or rinse instead of one with medicine in it.
+Saline spray works more slowly, but it has no rebound effect.

 A cough helps clear your lungs of mucus and other gunk.
 If you have a cough that doesn’t go away, you’ll need to see your doctor.
-At the drug store, you'll find numerous cough medicines with various combinations of decongestants, antihistamines, analgesics/antipyretics, cough suppressants, and expectorants.
+At the drug store, you'll find a lot of cough medicines with different mixes of decongestants, antihistamines, analgesics/antipyretics, cough suppressants, and expectorants.
 Ask your pharmacist which combination, if any, would be right for you.